nejckorasa/rest-commander/README.md

 - Build project via Maven (`mvn install`)
 - Run created jar via (for instance) `java -jar commander-0.0.1-SNAPSHOT.jar`.
 You may want to run jar as a service or at least use `nohup`

+### Run as a service

+To control the application’s service and you use a [.conf file](https://docs.spring.io/spring-boot/docs/current/reference/html/deployment-install.html#deployment-script-customization-conf-file) to customize its startup.
+The file is expected to be next to the jar file and have the same name but suffixed with `.conf` rather than `.jar`.

+Run the service as `commander.jar start`.
+Commands restart, stop and status are also supported.